Two Oakton Students Named to Phi Theta Kappa Illinois All-Academic Team

-(April 21, 2017) Oakton Community College students Filza Ali (Chicago, Lane Technical College Prep High School) and Sheetal Singh (Des Plaines, Maine West High School) have been named to the Phi Theta Kappa Illinois All-Academic Team, which was recognized at a dinner Tuesday, April 4, in Springfield.
+(April 25, 2019) Oakton Community College students Joshua Rodriguez (Skokie, Niles North High School) and Morton Grove resident Gabija Ulcinaite have been named to the Phi Theta Kappa (PTK) Illinois All-Academic Team, which was recognized at a recent ceremony in Springfield.
+The two were also honored at Oakton’s Board of Trustees meeting April 23.

-Phi Theta Kappa is the premier honor society recognizing the academic achievement of community college students to grow as scholars and leaders.
-The society is made up of more than 3.2 million members and nearly 1,300 chapters in nine nations.
+Phi Theta Kappa is the premier honor society recognizing the academic achievement of community college students to grow as scholars and leaders and is made up of more than 3.2 million members and nearly 1,300 chapters in nine nations.